Updated March 31, 2026

 - Workers' compensation is required in Idaho for businesses with 1 or more employees, with exemptions for sole proprietors, working partners, and household domestic workers.

-- Idaho requires businesses to maintain proof of general liability coverage for most commercial leases, so many grocery store owners need to confirm lease-ready coverage before signing.
+- Most commercial leases in Idaho require proof of general liability coverage, so many grocery store owners need to confirm lease-ready coverage before signing.

 - Commercial auto minimum liability in Idaho is $25,000/$50,000/$15,000, which matters if the grocery business uses covered vehicles for store operations.